 530 W. Main St., Anoka, 763-427-0506, swedishcrownbakery.com

 Graze from a greatest-hits selection of the menu of the lively seafood-focused restaurant, including a well-appointed tuna poke, Mexican-style sweet corn, a classic shrimp ceviche and a handful of burritos, from barbacoa to shrimp mole.
-Takeout, noon-7 Mon.-Sat.
+Takeout, 3-8 p.m.
+Mon.-Sat.

 830 E. Lake St., Wayzata, 952-476-0816, bajahaus.com

-Two-time James Beard award-winning chef Gavin Kaysen is changing the menu daily (check it out on the restaurant's website), with offerings culled from the French restaurant's bakery, lunch and dinner menus.
-Caviar fans, take note: the restaurant is offering (with 24-hour advance notice) 4-ounce tins of Regiis Ova Osetra caviar (with all the usual trappings) for $250.
-Curbside, noon-7:30 p.m.
-Wed.-Sat., plus all-day brunch 10 a.m.-6 p.m.
+Two-time James Beard award-winning chef Gavin Kaysen is changing the menu daily (check it out on the restaurant’s website), offering at-home kits (coq au vin, hand-rolled pappardelle with beef Bolognese) plus offerings culled from the French restaurant’s bakery, lunch and dinner menus.
+Don’t overlook the pints of housemade ice cream.
+Curbside, 3-7:30 p.m.
+Wed.-Sat., plus brunch 9 a.m.-2 p.m.
 Sun.

 739 E. Lake St., Wayzata, 952-444-5200, bellecourrestaurant.com

 Eclectic, freshly prepared fare, including a bowl with falafel, marinated artichokes and poached eggs; a smoked salmon salad with asparagus, radishes and mint-chive-yogurt dressing; a tarragon-packed chicken salad sandwich; a tartine with roasted chicken and grilled asparagus; a lamb marguez tagine seasoned with apricots, chickpeas, and preserved lemon; and pork roast with rhubarb relish.
-Takeout, curbside and delivery, 11 a.m.-7 p.m.
+Delivery, takeout and curbside, 3-7 p.m.
+Tue.-Sat.

 7850 Market Blvd., Chanhassen, 952-297-1779, cafethymemn.com

 Pick up all the deli classics, starting with the essential chicken soup with matzo balls.
 A Passover menu, too.
-Curbside pickup, 10 a.m.-7 p.m. daily.
+Curbside, 10 a.m.-7 p.m. daily.

 2795 Hedburg Drive, Minnetonka, 952-546-6595, crossroadsdelicatessen.com